cpp-lln-lab/bidspm/docs/source/workflows.rst

 .. automodule:: src.workflows

+Workflows typical run on all the subjects specified in the ``options`` structure.

-List of the different workflows of the pipeline.
+Below is a list of the different workflows of the pipeline.

 Each has to be run for each task independently.

-All parameters should be changed in the `opt` structure.
+All parameters should be changed in the ``options`` structure.

 See the set up section.